linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 * Show or hide block on desktop screens.
 * Modify the screen sizes to fit the devices using the CSS breakpoints of your theme.

 You can create conditional widgets in sidebars using any of the built-in visibility logic.
-Fully compatible with WordPress 5.8 block widgets.
+Fully compatible with WordPress block widgets and Full Site Editing themes.

 [Learn more about the features](https://conditionalblocks.com/?cb=wporg)